deanturpin/KEYnote/readme.md

 # Build the IDE and all example projects
 - Clone the library
-- Patch it so it Projucer will run without a Roli account
+- Patch the source so Projucer will run without a Roli account
 - Compile every project that contains a Linux build area

 ```bash